agentman3334/demo-e2e-sdlc/README.md

 **Agentic DevOps Pipeline — From Requirements to Production, Fully Automated**

-> Demonstrate an agentic DevOps pipeline flow where a primary **PM Agent** orchestrates subagents — using official MCP servers and Skills — to automate the full software development lifecycle from requirements to deployment.
+> Demonstrate an agentic DevOps pipeline flow where a primary **PM Agent** orchestrates subagents — using official MCP servers and Skills — to automate the full software development lifecycle from requirements to deployment...

 A full-stack Project Management System built with React.js (Vite + Ant Design) frontend and Python (FastAPI) backend.